-Please contact Brandon Burrows or visit the following link to an interactive map that shows available waterways that are in need of adoption.
+Please contact Brandon Burrows or view the interactive map on this page that shows available waterways that are in need of adoption.

 Nope!
-They are currently available from Washington City to Ivins City, with the hopes of further expansion in the future.
+There are sections currently available in St. George, Ivins, Santa Clara, and Washington cities, with the hopes of further expansion in the future.